Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/dashboard_help_guide.md

 2. Use the height of the line to judge revenue level.
 3. Look for upward movement, downward movement, repeating waves, or sudden breaks.

-Use it to spot trend direction, stability, seasonality, and shock events.
+Use this chart to spot trend direction, stability, seasonality, and shock events.

-Avoid direct comparison with the breakdown bar chart.
-The trend chart shows time.
-The bar chart shows segments.
+Use the trend chart for time changes.
+Use the breakdown chart for segment comparisons.

 Revenue Growth Rate Chart